Tycely Williams

 Janice M. Wilkins

-Born in Boston, Massachusetts, Janice currently lives in Spartanburg.
-She is an active member of the arts community and has served multiple terms on the Spartanburg Little Theatre Board of Directors.
-In addition to performing in local and regional musical theatre venues, she serves as a cantor and choir member of Saint Paul the Apostle Catholic Church.
+A native of Boston Massachusetts, Janice lives with her husband Frank in the upstate of South Carolina where they raised three sons, now adults living in Chicago, New Jersey, and Graz, Austria.
+She is an active member of the arts community and has served on the Spartanburg Little Theatre Board of Directors.
+In addition to performing in local and regional musical theatre venues, she is a cantor and choir member of Saint Paul the Apostle Catholic Church.

 Meet Our Moderators